-This evening, the 19th of March, Gavin Williamson, the Secretary of State for Education announced that from the end of Friday, the 20th schools will be closed, other than for:
+On Thursday 19th of March, Gavin Williamson, the Secretary of State for Education announced that from the end of Friday, the 20th schools will be closed, other than for:

 - the most vulnerable children (those who have assigned social workers)

 - children of key workers (including NHS staff, police and delivery drivers with more details to follow)

 - children with particular health or learning needs (those with EHCPs)

 - schools being given provision to continue to offer meals to children who are eligible for free school meals.

 - schools to be asked to remain open over the Easter holidays for those children identified above.